LINGYUAN1201/LINGYUAN1201.github.io/_teaching/2024-spring-open access-2.md

 **Clarification**
 - After testing, this version of the R package has high network and bandwidth requirements, so I'm trying to further optimise the code structure to make it work more consistently.
 - Considering that this R package relates to my working project, I can't have open access to this R package until I finish this project.

+Information about this R package can be found [here](https://github.com/LINGYUAN1201/genDynamic).